Supersingular Hecke modules as Galois representations: Hecke algebras and supersingular modules

 Equivalently, $M$ is standard supersingular if and only if $M=\bigoplus_{0\le m\le d}T_{\omega}^m(M_1)$ with an ${\mathcal H}_{\rm aff}$-module $M_1$ of $k$-dimension $1$ on which ${\mathcal H}_{\rm aff}$ acts through a supersingular character.\footnote{Then ${\mathcal H}_{\rm aff}$ acts on each $T_{\omega}^m(M_1)$ through a supersingular character.}

 (b) An irreducible ${\mathcal H}$-module is called {\it supersingular} if it is a subquotient of a standard supersingular ${\mathcal H}$-module.

+A finite dimensional ${\mathcal H}$-module is called {\it supersingular} if each of its irreducible subquotients is supersingular.

-An ${\mathcal H}$-module $M$ is called {\it supersingular} if it is the inductive limit of finite dimensional ${\mathcal H}$-modules and if each of its irreducible subquotients is supersingular.\\
+More generally, an ${\mathcal H}$-module is called supersingular if it is the inductive limit of its finite dimensional ${\mathcal H}$-submodules and if each finite dimensional ${\mathcal H}$-submodule is supersingular.\footnote{It is easy to see that the irreducible subquotients of a supersingular ${\mathcal H}$-module are the irreducible subquotients of its finite dimensional ${\mathcal H}$-submodules.}\\

-{\bf Remark:} The above definition of supersingularity is equivalent with the one given by Vign\'{e}ras.
-This follows from the discussion in section 6 of \cite{vigjuss}.\footnote{For example, that every supersingular ${\mathcal H}{{{}}}$-module as defined in \cite{vigjuss} is the union of its finite dimensional submodules follows from the fact that, if $\xi\subset Z({\mathcal H}{{{}}})$ is the ideal in the center which determines supersingularity, then ${\mathcal H}{{{}}}/\xi$ is finite dimensional.}
+{\bf Remark:} For non-zero finite dimensional ${\mathcal H}$-modules, the above definition of supersingularity is equivalent with the one given by Vign\'{e}ras.
+This follows from the discussion in section 6 of \cite{vigjuss}.
+There is also a notion of supersingularity for ${\mathcal H}{{{}}}$-modules which are not necessarily inductive limits of their finite dimensional submodules.
+In the present paper however, without further mentioning {\it all ${\mathcal H}{{{}}}$-modules will be assumed to be inductive limits of their finite dimensional submodules.}\\

+{\bf Remark:} In the literature on modules over Hecke algebras, the term {\it standard} module is occasionally used, but this usage is unrelated to our terminology.